Innders/Innders/README.md

 - 👋 Hi, I’m @Innders
 - 👀 I’m interested in design and front end web development and UI.
-- 🌱 I’m currently learning next js and always more CSS.
+- 🌱 I’m currently learning new frameworks like Astro and always more CSS.
-- 💞️ I’m looking to collaborate on small hobby projects that are different and exciting!
+- 💞️ I’m looking to collaborate projects that are different and exciting!
 - 📫 Take a look at my design page on instagram crefft.design and drop me a message.